nichow/perlin-final/README.md

 ## Description

 For our final project we're planning to create a space-shooter style game using Unity, with SuperCollider for audio.
 The game is inspired by Treasure Planet & Spacewar.
-The game starts out with a kid in a bedroom dreaming of being a space-fighter, and then he opens a door into space and begins fighting
+The game starts out with a kid in a bedroom dreaming of being a space-fighter, and then he opens a door into space and begins fighting against enemies, which include asteroids and gravity-wells that distort space.

 ## To-Do